 He deems these two kinds of anxieties “learning anxiety” and “survival anxiety.”
 Only survival anxiety can help us overcome learning anxiety.

 “Learning anxiety” is familiar to most of us.
 When we start learning something new it brings up feelings of being an impostor and forces a reckoning with the fact that we may not have that much competence in a specific domain.

 Further, learning risks us being pushed out of groups that matter to us.
-Anyone who has proposed a new way of doing something at work and has experience a disproportionate response knows what I mean.
-Its not that the idea is bad, people just don’t want to risk not belonging.
+Anyone who has proposed a new way of doing something at work and has experienced a disproportionate response knows what I mean.
+It’s not that the idea is bad, people just don’t want to risk not belonging.

 Most companies prefer to increase survival anxiety because that’s the easier way to go.
 And that, I think, is where organizations have it absolutely wrong.
 To the extent that our present managerial practices emphasize the stick over the carrot, companies are building in strong resistance to learning.

 Shifting this dynamic is hard, if not impossible for a company with a solidified culture.
 It would involve leaders dramatically changing their own behavior before implementing any formal policies.

 Schein is typically skeptical of managerial attempts to impose learning and finds many attempts end up being coercive:

 Managers have to realize that it’s important not to put a value on learning per se because doing that can be dysfunctional.
 Consider something as ostensibly innocuous as the learning that is supposed to take place at the off-site meetings and Outward Bound programs that many companies now sponsor.
 These companies force their employees to climb trees all day and then reveal personal stuff to one another at night.